luizbgomide/sovereign/combat.md

 ### Run (Move)

 Move your normal movement rate in combat, which is 30 feet for an ordinary human.
-Each time you leave a square adjacent to an armed melee combatant, they get a free melee attack against you.
-You may be attacked multiple times by the same combatant in this way.
+When you leave a melee combatant's range (usually 5', though can be longer for big foes or [Long](/equipment#long) weapons), they get a free attack against you as an [Instant](#instant) action.
 To avoid this, you must [Disengage](/combat#disengage-main) first.

 ### Disengage (Main)